w3security/cli/help/cli-commands/container-monitor.md

 ### `--nested-jars-depth`

-When using `--app-vulns` use the `--nested-jars-depth` option to set how many levels of nested jars Snyk is to unpack.
+When using `--app-vulns` use the `--nested-jars-depth` option to set how many levels of nested jars w3security is to unpack.
 Depth must be a number.

 ### `--exclude-base-image-vulns`